 Keeping students safe is a top priority for the St. Joseph School District.
 It is important that we know who is in our buildings at all times.
-Starting in January 2019, we will use the Raptor visitor management system at each of our schools to keep track of visitors.
-The procedure will enable each school building to screen all visitors against sexual offender registries in all 50 states and establish a consistent sign-in process across the district.
+Starting in January 2019, the district began using the Raptor visitor management system at each of our schools to keep track of visitors.
+The procedure enables each school building to screen all visitors against sexual offender registries in all 50 states and establish a consistent sign-in process across the district.

 Once the system is in place, all visitors, including parents, will be asked to report to the main office upon their arrival at the school.

 - A secretary or other office staff member will request that each visitor provide their driver’s license or other state or federally issued ID.